llohnny/origin/DEVELOPMENT.md

 - @origin/notifications on http://localhost:3456)
 ```

-⚠️  If you want to run the Docker Compose setup ensure that both `@origin/marketplace` and `@origin/admin` are not running before you start the services.
+⚠️  If you want to run the Docker Compose setup, ensure that both `@origin/marketplace` and `@origin/admin` are not running before you start the services.
 The required ports will not be available if either of those two are started before running `docker-compose up`.

 ### System Requirements